hindman/optopus/README.md

 Those examples blur the line between config and no-config, of course, and the last two violate the spirit of no-config by imposing some validation requirements on the arguments.
-But they are consistist with the spirit of Optopus, which is to make it easy to parse arguments under a variety of situations with minimal hassle.
+But they are consistent with the spirit of Optopus, which is to make it easy to parse arguments under a variety of situations with minimal hassle.